I am an assistant professor at the Department of Biological Sciences at Mississippi State University. I am also the curator of the herbarium MISSA.

 Nick is interested broadly in plant systematics and has a background in herbarium work from his undergraduate studies at the University of South Alabama.

-He will be studying species limits and hybridization in Heuchera in the Southeast, both from genomic and phenotypic perspectives.
+For his PhD, he will be studying species limits and hybridization in Heuchera in the Southeast, both from genomic and phenotypic perspectives.

 This could be you!
 We are searching for graduate students and recruiting now for Fall 2021!
 Contact me about opportunities and projects!